williamlidberg/Whitebox-tutorial/README.md

 # Topographical-modeling-for-hydrological-features
+A guide for dummies by William Liberg

+Reproducibility is a major principle of the scientific method and it is even more important for AI methods.
+Google colab is a good way to colaborate and share reproducable examples of working code.
+Whitebox-tools is avalible as python package https://pypi.org/project/whitebox/ which makes it possible to run on google colab.
 This tutorial demonstrates how to extract streams and watersheds from high resolution digital elevation models